asmotor/asmotor/doc/ControlStructures.md

 ### Including file only once

 It is likely that a file will be included several times, by both the main file and nested include files, which may result in symbols being redefined or causing errors.
-To combat this, the assembler provides an include guard contruct:
+To combat this, the assembler provides an include guard construct:

 ```
     INCLUDE ONCE